* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 clockshark-homepage

 ClockShark is one of the best time tracking apps for construction platforms, with a GPS time clock mobile app designed for ease of use and crew-friendly scheduling tools.
-One foreman can clock in an entire crew via the “Crew Clock” feature, while its drag-and-drop schedule board lets you create, move, or copy shifts quickly.
+One foreman can clock in an entire crew via the “Crew Clock” feature, while the drag-and-drop schedule board lets you create, move, or copy shifts quickly.

 Key Features